nhonx/jquery-multi-select-paragraph/README.md

 # jquery-multi-select-paragraph
- A JQuery plugin allow to turn a list of <p> paragraphs into a multiselect list.
+ JQuery plugin allow tủninh a list of <p> paragraphs into a multiselect list.
+## Usages:
+ - Put your paragraphs in a div element.
+Currently we only support single list of paragraph (no nesting)
+ - Call $("#div").pselect();
+ - To fetching list of selected paragraph, call $("#div").pselwct("selected").
+You can continue to chaining on its return.
+ - To simply return a list of raw text, call $("#div").pselect("selectedValues")